athackst/athackst.github.io/_articles/aws-deepracer-2-software.md

 ## Exploring the software

-The first thing I did was to find where all the software was.
+The first thing I did was find where the software was.
 Since ROS is normally installed into the `/opt` directory, that's the first place I looked.

 ```bash
 deepracer@amss-hd4i:~$ cd /opt